freeman42x/blog/Optimal Haskell web framework.md

 Best options:

-* yesod
+* ✔ miso + servant -> miso is very simple, performant and featureful.
+Combined with servant, it's a full-stack solution
-* miso + servant -> miso is very simple, performant and featureful.
-Combined with servant, it's a full-stack solution.4
+* yesod - has cases in which is inflexible